 The cause of Peyronie's Disease is unknown, but the reason it tends to occur in older men is because as we age, the number of enzymes in our body begins to deplete.
 That's why we tend to lose our hearing, eyesight and memory as we get older.
 It's also why some men can experience a buildup of scar tissue in their penises, leading to Peyronie's Disease.
 There simply aren't enough enzymes to breakdown all the plaque and foreign substances that circulate in the blood stream PDI].

 The key to bromelain's potential as a natural remedy for Peyronie's Disease is its affect on collagen -- the primary material in scar tissue.
 Of all the protein-digesting enzymes, bromelain is most effective at stimulating collagenase, the enzyme that breaks down collagen by dissolving the peptide bonds that hold their proteins together.
 Taking bromelain may slow or reverse the tissue buildup that causes Peyronie's -- one more reason never to underestimate the power of pineapple [source: PDI].

-For more on bromelain and related topics, see the links on the next page.
+For more on bromelain and related topics, see the links below.

 - Advanced Supplements.
 "Neprinol-Systemic Enzyme Supplements for Fibrin."
 (Accessed 3/1/09) http://www.advanced-supplements.com/neprinol.html

 - Anson, Goesel, and Terrence Higgins.
 "Supplements and Surgery."
 Plastic Surgery Practice, August 2005.
 (Accessed 2/28/09)http://www.plasticsurgerypractice.com/issues/articles/2005-08_07.asp

 - Boulder Natural Labs.
 "The Healing Power of Pineapple."
 (Accessed 2/28/09)http://bouldernaturallabs.com/benefits-bromelain-pineapple.html